noun • [day-ta trans-for-may-shun] • the process of altering the structure, content, or other characteristics of data to make it usable for your needs

 2. Data Mapping

-Establish a well thought out plan that identifies what elements of your data will be transformed and how that will happen.
+Establish a well thought out plan that identifies what elements of the data will be transformed and how that will happen.

-If you are transforming your data for compatibility reasons (so your chosen applications can access your data), determine what parts of your data should be changed and what needs to be left as is.
+If you are transforming data for compatibility reasons (so your chosen applications can access data), determine what parts of the data should be changed and what needs to be left as is.

 Ensure that your plan considers whether or not data will be lost during transformation and how to mitigate losses if needed.